pulumi/docs/content/blog/devsecops-strategy-security-automation-tivity-health/index.md

 {{< youtube "35vAiKdDux4?rel=0" >}}

-The need to automate infrastructure deployment and management was at the heart of this transformation.
+The need to automate infrastructure deployment and management was fundamental.
 Giambruno explained, "If you can't automate it, we don't need it."
 This philosophy drove the team to seek out a solution that would not only streamline their operations but also empower their developers to focus on building innovative products for their customers.

 ## Embracing Pulumi: The Power of Automation, Productivity, and Security